 Honey Sesame Chicken: A Sweet and Savory Takeout Favorite You Can Make at Home

 At its core, honey sesame chicken is a Chinese-American classic.
 Imagine tender pieces of chicken fried until golden, then tossed in a glossy sauce that’s equal parts sweet, savoury, and lightly tangy.
-The honey adds warmth and sweetness, soy sauce brings depth, sesame oil provides nuttiness, and garlic rounds everything out.
-While it shares some similarities with General Tso’s or Orange Chicken, this dish stands out with its delicate balance of flavors and the signature sprinkle of sesame seeds.
+The honey adds warmth and sweetness, soy sauce offers depth, sesame oil provides nuttiness, and garlic rounds everything out.
+While it shares some similarities with General Tso’s or Orange Chicken, this dish distinguishes itself by its subtle balance of flavors plus the signature spritz of sesame seeds.
 It’s the kind of recipe that makes your kitchen smell like your favourite restaurant but feels even more personal.

 Ingredients You’ll Need & Why They Matter